amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

 }
 {% endhighlight %}

 I wrote this class myself.
 It is simple, API compliant and doesn't care who is the JSON-P provider.
 Yet it is painful to write, because you have to implement all those methods and delegate the work to ``this.collected``.
 Then, there should be some unit tests for it.
-I believe that this class should have been shipped with JavaEE8.
+I believe that this class should have been shipped with JSON-P 1.1.
 It is a mere wrapper, it has just a few lines in the ctor, but it spares our application of coupling, static methods and untested code.

 What do you think?
 How would you have implemented it?